 Students in my laboratory are conducting research about the governance and policy dimensions of energy and sustainability challenges using a mixture of qualitative and quantitative techniques from the social sciences.
 Students learn to integrate empirical research with theoretical frameworks from a variety of fields such as sustainability transitions, innovation studies and political science.
-Current students are currently working on topics related to coal power, renewable energy as well as sustainable office practices.
+Current students are currently working on topics related to coal power, renewable energy, urban sustainability and sustainable transport.